PushkinStudio/AppCenter-SDK-UE4/README.md

 ## JFYI

-Plugin is in active development stage for now, so there are few things you should know.

-Modules implemented:
+Plugin is in active development stage and being used on prod in a few project (e.g. [Armored Warfare: Assault](http://awa.my.com/)).
+It's well tested and double-checked, but as its primary target is limited to our own games only selected features are implemented.

 * Analytics (basic integration and events traking)
 * Crashes